From Silenceto Strength

 She left at thirty-three with three children, the youngest only two years old.
 No community.
 No safety net.
 Her father and her ex-husbands told her she would end up on the streets with nowhere to go and no one to help her.

-For ten years she raised Fatima, Ibraheem, and Aaira alone while working full-time as an IT Project Manager — managing undiagnosed ADHD, carrying decades of cultural and childhood trauma, and appearing completely fine while doing it.
+For ten years she raised Fatima, Ibraheem, and Aaira alone while working full-time as an IT Project Manager — managing undiagnosed ADHD, carrying decades of cultural and childhood trauma — while appearing completely fine.
 All three of her children are a reflection of her.
 Every single one of them.

 Today Saira is forty-two, engaged to a kind man who sees her fully, and navigating perimenopause — which has brought every decade of unprocessed trauma back to the surface.
 She shares her story at @sairatalk on TikTok and Instagram and is writing the book she needed and never found.